kim76/TakeHomeAssignment/TakeHomeAssignment/README.md

 - Add logging
 - Convert the HashProvider to an interface and remove the static methods
 - Provide real security and token authentication
+- Improve performance when using the channel factory to make requests

 ##More information
 As a caveat:  I am totally unfamiliar with public facing services.
 My current work involves inter-service communication so we use a licening system for authentication or in some instances private-public keys.